essembeh/RegexTagForMusic/README.md

 For example, `/test/foo` folder will match `/test/\\w+/` and *not* `/test/\\w+` (Note the trailing `/`)

-### Option: *--ignore-list*
+### Option: *--database*

+The purpose of the database is to skip some workflows if they have already been executed on some files.

-This option takes one argument, a file containing all files to be ignored.
+This argument is optionak, takes one argument, a file containing all files to be ignored.

-The format is simple, it is a text file, one full path per line.
+The format is simple, it is a json file containing
+* A `Object` named *data*
+.* Key: `String`, the full path of the file
+.* Value: an `Object` named *workflows*
+..*Key: ̀ String`, the workflow identifier
+..*Value: `String`, the execution date

+.Done full path per line.
 All files contained in this *ignore list*  won't be processed at all (won't appear in logs).

 At the end of the execution, all files processed without error will be written in this file, to increment the list of files already done.